Sunday River Ski & Snowboard Club

 ARTICLE IV

-Section 2: Election
+Section 2: Advisory Board

-Section 3: Vacancies
+Section 3: Board of Directors

-Section 4: Policy
+Section 4: Executive Director

 ARTICLE V

-Section 1: Officers
+Section 6: Officers

 The officers of the Corporation shall consist of a President, Vice-President, Secretary, and Treasurer, each of whom shall be elected by the Members of the Corporation to serve for a period of one (1) year.
-The duties of the Officers, in addition to the duties assigned in these Bylaws, shall be those ordinarily associated with the particular office.
+The duties of the Officers, in addition to the duties assigned in these Bylaws, shall be those ordinarily associated with that particular office.

 An elected officer may resign at any time by written notice to the President.
 Should the President resign, the office shall be filled by the current Vice-President.
 Any other office vacated for this or any other purpose shall be filled by the affirmative vote of a majority of the remaining Officers and Directors though less than a quorum of the Board of Directors.